 Students who enroll in Pima Medical’s program start in the veterinary assistant program and then move on to the veterinary technician program.
 Both programs combined take approximately 18 months.
 Students are provided externships during both programs, which gives them hands-on experience at an animal clinic.
 Often those externships lead to permanent positions.

 Winderl said that several of the veterinary clinics that worked with Pima Medical’s veterinary assistant students during their externships asked for the same students to come back during their veterinary technician externships.
 Their skills and training have already become in demand.

 “We are educating students with the essential skills they need.
 They are trained to work with small and large animals, exotics, lab, equine, farm, etc. They’re well rounded and prepared.”

 Pima Medical’s programs were first introduced in Dillon in the spring of 2015.
 With more than 2.5 million head of cattle and an estimated $1.4 billion in annual livestock sales, it made sense to offer such a necessary program in Montana.

-Pima Medical’s veterinary technician students learn how to become animal nurses.
-The curriculum focuses on animal behavior and care, surgical assisting, laboratory testing and nursing procedures.
+Pima Medical’s Veterinary Technician program’s curriculum focuses on animal behavior and care, surgical assisting, laboratory testing and animal care procedures.
 In the veterinary assistant program, students are trained to provide post-operative animal care, teeth cleaning, medication administration, blood draws and more.
 The programs give students hands-on experience with large and small animals.